 A few hours!

-While allowing panzanella to rest for a little while (15-30 minutes) is a great idea since it lets the bread soak up the dressing, panzanella is best eaten shortly after being made.
+While allowing it to rest for a little while (15-30 minutes) is a great idea since it lets the bread soak up the dressing, panzanella is best eaten shortly after being made.

-That said, you can prep the ingredients several hours before making the salad.
-Just don’t mix them together until dinner.
+That said, you can prep the ingredients several hours before mixing.
+Just don’t combine them together until dinner.

-My spring panzanella is a substantial salad which brings both starch and veggies to the table.
+This recipe is a substantial side which brings both starch and veggies to the table.
 I find it’s best paired with a simple protein.
 Some ideas include:

 If you try my recipe for Spring Panzanella Salad, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.